samim23/DeepDreamAnim/README.md

 ## Creative Request
 It would be very helpful for other deepdream researchers, if you could include the used parameters in the description of your youtube videos.
-You can find the parameters in the image filenames.

 ## Requirements
 - Python